What are the health benefits of camel milk, can you buy it from Asda and does it help children with autism?

 CAMEL milk is the latest food trend – and even Asda are jumping on the bandwagon.

-The supermarket was the first major chain to stocking the creamy dairy product, which has been a staple of North African cuisine for centuries.
+The supermarket was the first major chain to start stocking the creamy dairy product, which has been a staple of North African cuisine for centuries.

 Here we look at why it’s popular, and why some people think it’s good for people with autism.

-Camels have been used to help humans for centuries – now they’re finding a new role What is camel milk and does it come from?
+Camels have been used to help humans for centuries – now they’re finding a new role What is camel milk and where does it come from?

 Humans are the only mammal that drinks milk from other species, including camels.